top of page

 A detailed assessment occurs where the amount of costs payable has not been agreed following a costs order.
 The receiving party prepares and serves a bill of costs setting out the work undertaken and the costs claimed.
 The paying party may then respond with Points of Dispute identifying the reductions sought.
 The receiving party may serve Replies addressing those challenges.

 Where the dispute cannot be resolved through negotiation, the court determines the recoverable costs through provisional assessment or an oral detailed assessment hearing.
-For further guidance on paying party strategy during this process see:

 When Detailed Assessment Proceedings Arise